 The Platform provides a soil type mapping function.
 To accomplish this, let’s imagine the following: a farmer draws a particular field on the map, he / she selects ‘Soil Type’ and gets the requested map to proceed with their farming practices.
 Then, depending on the type of soil, the farmer makes an informed decision on which crop to sow based on this data.
 The Platform also provides recommendations on which fertilizers can be used to maintain and/or enhance soil productivity.

 Another useful feature in Crop Monitoring is the ability for farmers to see the history of vegetation development of any specific field for the past 5 years.
 This feature is employed to compare the state of fields of previous years and determine which factors influence the development of a particular type of crop.
-Thus, they are able to decide on fertilizers, temperature and moisture levels, as well as other requirements to meet the needs of a particular soil type.
+Thus, they are able to decide on fertilizers, soil temperature and moisture levels, as well as other requirements to meet the needs of a particular soil type.

 There is no single recipe for success when it comes to the proper type of soil for plants, yet loam soils seem to be a perfect match.